8 Top Data Catalog Use Cases Intrinsic to Data-Led Enterprises

 Let’s look at some of the most common ways in which data teams use data catalogs to discover, understand, trust, and use data.

 Effortless data discovery at scale

 IBM had once famously cited that the 80/20 rule applies to how data scientists work as well.
-They spend 80% of their valuable time finding, cleansing and organizing data, leaving only 20% to perform actual analysis.
+They spend 80% of their valuable time finding, cleansing, and organizing data, leaving only 20% to perform the actual analysis.